Mexico City Metro Line B

+Mexico City Metro Line B is one of the twelve metro lines operating in Mexico City, Mexico.
+It has 21 stations and a total length of 23.772 km, 20.278 km service the line while the rest are used for maneuvers.
+Opened the 15th December 1999, it is the eleventh line to join the network.
+It serves the boroughs of Cuauhtémoc, Venustiano Carranza and Gustavo A. Madero located within the Mexico City proper, as well as the municipaliyies of Nezahualcóyotl and Ecatepec corresponding to the State of Mexico.
+It has interchanges with five metro lines, and its distinctive graphic identity colors are dark gray and silver, and it is the only line to use two colours to identify itself.
+Up to the year 2021, it was the fourth line on the network with the highest ridership, accounting for 87.5 million passengers.

 Line B runs from downtown Mexico City north towards the municipality of Ecatepec de Morelos.

 Currently, it is the only line in the whole metro network to use two distinctive colors: green and gray.

 Alongside Line 12, Line B is one of the two metro lines of the network to have the three type of stations: underground, elevated and surface.

 History

 Line B was planned as a feeder line that would connect Mexico City to the adjacent municipalities of the State of Mexico, such as Ecatepec de Morelos and Ciudad Nezahualcóyotl, therefore, instead of using the same numbering system as with the other metro lines, the line was named as Line B, same as in Line A, which connects Mexico City with the municipality of La Paz, also in the State of Mexico.

 Line B was conceived in the early 1990s and was to originally named as Line 10.
 The 1994 Mexican peso crisis affected the construction of the line on its first stages as well as opposition from the citizens, specially those living in Santa María la Ribera, who claimed that Line B construction affected their houses, with damages such as sinking and breakage.

 The first stretch of the line, from Buenavista to Villa de Aragón, was inaugurated on 15 December 1999 by Ernesto Zedillo, President of Mexico from 1994 to 2000, and Rosario Robles, Head of Government of the Federal District from 1991 to 2000.
 The second section, from Villa de Aragón to Ciudad Azteca, was opened on 30 November 2000, six years after it was planned.

 An extension for Line B is planned, adding two more stations to expand the line westbound towards Colegio Militar, where line B would connect with Line 2.